For Immediate Release: Tuesday, October 26, 2021

-Washington, DC — Today marks one year since Senator Rand Paul (R-KY) voted to confirm anti-choice, anti-freedom ideologue Amy Coney Barrett to the U.S. Supreme Court.
+Washington, DC — Today marks one year since Senator Marco Rubio (R-FL) voted to confirm anti-choice, anti-freedom ideologue Amy Coney Barrett to the U.S. Supreme Court.
 Today’s anniversary comes at a critical moment in the fight for reproductive freedom.

-Sen. Paul’s vote for Amy Coney Barett helped cement a Supreme Court supermajority hostile to reproductive freedom that will soon have an opportunity to dismantle the constitutional right to abortion.
+Sen. Rubio’s vote for Amy Coney Barrett helped cement a Supreme Court supermajority hostile to reproductive freedom that will soon have an opportunity to dismantle the constitutional right to abortion.
 As the Supreme Court prepares to hear oral arguments in Dobbs v.
 Jackson Women’s Health Organization—a direct challenge to Roe v.
 Wade—all eyes are on the senators who voted to confirm Trump’s anti-choice Supreme Court justices.

 NARAL Pro-Choice America Acting President Adrienne Kimmell released the following statement:

-“By voting to confirm Amy Coney Barrett—a justice openly hostile to reproductive freedom—to the Supreme Court, Sen. Rand Paul put our right to abortion care at risk like never before.
-With access to abortion under unprecedented threat, it’s time to demand accountability from politicians like Sen. Paul, who put politics ahead of our freedom.
+“By voting to confirm Amy Coney Barrett—a justice openly hostile to reproductive freedom—to the Supreme Court, Sen. Marco Rubio put our right to abortion care at risk like never before.
+With access to abortion under unprecedented threat, it’s time to demand accountability from politicians like Sen. Rubio, who put politics ahead of our freedom.
 On Election Day, voters won’t forget who jeopardized their freedom to make their own decisions about their families and their futures.”

 In September, the anti-choice supermajority that Barrett’s confirmation cemented on the Court allowed Texas’ vigilante-enforced ban on abortion (SB 8), to go into effect.
 By refusing to block this ban, a majority of the justices, including Justice Barrett, allowed Texas to render Roe essentially meaningless in the state.
 Last Friday, the Court announced that it will hear oral arguments in two cases regarding Texas’ ban on abortion on November 1, allowing the draconian law to remain in place in the meantime.